-They also made the infrastructure for the transportation and energy sectors and provided capital for businesses and individuals eager to grow.
-GE were an icon for change, progress and invention; an icon that had yielded 65,000 patents in 120 years.
+They also made the infrastructure for the transportation and energy sectors, and provided capital for businesses and individuals eager to grow.
+GE were an icon for change, progress and invention – one that had yielded 65,000 patents in 120 years.

 But it was now the 21st century and with the transfer of leadership from Jack Welch to Jeff Immelt, GE were poised for transformation.
 Their focus had shifted: from US-centric to an emphasis on Asia and Europe.
 And from a business constrained by organisational silos, to one with greater focus on customer needs.

-And they wanted us to help bring about another shift: from under-leveraged, atomised and old-world manufacturer, to 21st century technology and service partner.
+Now they needed us to help bring about another shift: from under-leveraged, atomised and old-world manufacturer, to 21st century technology and service partner.

 Our first brief focused on GE's brand architecture.
 With 3,500 business units, the company appeared incomprehensible from the outside; the finance world didn't understand them and customers weren’t clear on what they could buy.

-Now Jeff Immelt wanted to bring the organisation closer together.
-And he understood that marketing could provide a route to do this without taking away the individual P&Ls that gave the business units their responsibility.
+Jeff Immelt wanted to bring the organisation closer together.
+And he understood that marketing offered a route to do this without taking away the individual P&Ls that gave the business units their responsibility.